EU calls for 'firm' Belarus border control by Poland

 "He was scared to do it, because [injured] people are often sent back to Belarus [by Polish guards] straight from hospital, or they don't even make it to a hospital," Łoboda said.

-Pushbacks — expelling people without giving them a chance to claim asylum — are illegal under EU and international law, but Grupy Granica is hearing upward of 70 stories of such incidents each week, Łoboda said.
+Pushbacks — expelling people without giving them a chance to claim asylum — are illegal under EU and international law, but Grupa Granica is hearing upward of 70 stories of such incidents each week, Łoboda said.

 "The Polish services use euphemisms.
 They say they 'send people back to the Belarusian border', but in reality they often use force, putting people's lives at risk, for instance by making them cross rivers with strong currents," she added.

-And once back on the other side, they risk being beaten by Belarusian guards in revenge for their failure.
+And once back on the other side, some are beaten by Belarusian guards in punishment for their failure.

 A pregnant Ethiopian woman said she was "beaten with fists" by Belarusian officers after being sent back three times by Polish guards, Łoboda told EUobserver.